tvall43/pgpemu/README.md

 This fork adds some features:

-- connect up to 3 devices simultaneously
+- connect up to 4 different devices simultaneously
 - parse LED patterns to detect Pokemon/Pokestops/bag full/box full/Pokeballs empty/etc. and press button only when needed
 - randomized delay for pressing the button and press duration
 - PGP secrets are stored in [ESP32 NVS](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/nvs_flash.html) instead of being compiled in